 Security Management Audit Work Program

-Comprehensive Guidelines for Evaluating and Enhancing Information Security Practices
+Comprehensive Guidelines for Evaluating Information Security Practices

 Audit steps include: